Turnkey CFO logo

 • Booth renters treated as employees — or employees misclassified as renters — both create liability

-• Tips not reported or not included in payroll — creates W-2 errors and IRS exposure
+• Tips not reported or not run through payroll — W-2 errors and IRS exposure

 • Retail product revenue not separated — wrong sales tax treatment

-• Commission employees not checked against minimum wage floor per pay period
+• Commission employees never checked against the minimum-wage floor per pay period

-• No per-chair profitability — impossible to know which stylists or chairs drive margin
+• No per-chair profitability — no idea which stylists or chairs drive margin

 Everything your salon needs.
 Nothing it doesn't.